Skip to content

 Son of Ramses VI, grandson of Ramesses III, great-grandson of Setnakhte, probably a descendant of Ramses II, and the sixth pharaoh of the 20th Dynasty.

-Well, not that much is known about the reign of Ramesses VII.
-Still, it is evident that the Egyptian state continued to decline, especially economically, with the priests becoming even more powerful.
+Not much is known about Ramesses VII’s reign.
+Still, the Egyptian state declined, especially economically, with the priests becoming even more powerful.
 Prices skyrocketed, and building activity may have stopped altogether during this period.

 Ramses VII died in 1130 BC and was buried in tomb KV1 in the Valley of the Kings.
-Although his belongings were found in the tomb, his mummy was never found in the tomb or elsewhere.
+Although his belongings were found in the tomb, his mummy was never there or elsewhere.

 Ramses VII, too, did not marry, so his uncle, Ramses VIII, succeeded him.